WillSullivan/idownvotedbecause/CONTRIBUTING.md

 The template should be clear (or clear once you submit a pull request to improve it!) on the front matter components, what they are for, and how they should be configured.

 It should also be clear on the sections that should be included, their order, and what they should contain.
+Text that should be changed is **[written in brackets]**.
+Comments on what a section should contain **{::comment}are surrounded by Kramdown comment markup{:/}**, which will not be rendered in the final website.

 ## Subjects